Table of contents

 On April 16, Selena Day, fans will put on their favorite Selena songs and remember the incredible impact the Tejano crooner had on music.
 Though she was fatally shot by the president of her fan club in 1995, the 23-year-old was able to accomplish some huge feats – from being credited with catapulting Latin music into the mainstream, to being one of the best-selling female artists in Latin music history.
 Her work spanned several genres of music, and many young people who weren’t even alive while she was active count her as one of their biggest musical inspirations.
+In October 2020, “Billboard” magazine named Selena the “Greatest of All Time Latin Artist” and, in late March 2021, the American Music Association named her album “Dreaming of You” as the greatest Latin album of all time.
 So let’s remember Selena today with celebrations of her life and some good Latin music!

 History of Selena Day